ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 are asynchronous, and deliver events (see {{send-events}}).
 Sending partial Messages for streaming large data is also supported (see {{send-partial}}).

-Messages are sent on a Connection using the Send action:
+Messages are sent on a Connection or a Connection Pool using the Send action:

 ~~~
-Connection.Send(messageData, messageContext?, endOfMessage?)
+msgRef := Connection.Send(messageData, messageContext?, endOfMessage?)
+msgRef := ConnectionPool.Send(reqRef?, messageData, messageContext?, endOfMessage?)
 ~~~

 where messageData is the data object to send.
 The optional messageContext parameter supports per-message properties and is described in {{message-props}}.
 The optional endOfMessage parameter supports partial sending and is described in
 {{send-partial}}.

+The optional reqRef can be used to match requests and responses for requests/response style protocols.
+When sending a request, this parameter must be empty.
+When sending a response, the reqRef received with the Receive Event must be provided.

 ## Basic Sending {#send-basic}